thephm/hal_md/README.md

 - 2024-03-10: [sample](https://github.com/thephm/sample) a sample collection of famous computer science folk
 - 2024-09-22: [comms](comms.py) to show the most recent communications with a person
 - 2024-09-29: [embed_notes](embed_notes.py) to embed dated interaction files into Person profiles
+- [sync_person_files](sync_person_files.py) merges selected frontmatter fields, bios, and positions from another Person-file collection into a personal vault.
+It modifies matched personal files in place; begin with `--dry-run` and keep the external `--state-dir` (including its backups and review decisions) backed up.

 Why?
 So I can get **my** conversations with people in **my** network into **my** own files that **I** can control and use directly with **my** social network data.
 Each of those tools rely on [message_md](https://github.com/thephm/message_md).